Central extensions and proper actions on products of hyperbolic spaces: Abstract

 \section{Abstract}

-A group $G$ is said to have property (PH') if there exist finitely many hyperbolic spaces $X_1,\cdots,X_n$ on which $G$ acts coboundedly such that the diagonal action of $G$ on the product $\prod_{i=1}^nX_i$ equipped with $\ell^1$-metric is proper.
-A group $G$ has property (PH) if it virtually has property (PH').
-This notion is a generalization of property (QT) introduced by Bestvina-Bromberg-Fujiwara \cite{BBF21}.
-In this paper, we initiate the study of property (PH) of groups and give a complete characterization of groups with property (PH') or (PH) from lineal actions.
+The main result of this paper identifies boundedness of the Euler class as the exact obstruction to preserving property QT under central extensions.
+For a central extension of groups $1\to Z\to E\to G\to 1$, we prove that $E$ has property QT if and only if $Z$ is finitely generated, $G$ has property QT, and the Euler class of the extension is bounded.
+This is achieved by using quasimorphisms as a bridge between central extensions and group actions.
+As applications, we show that mapping class groups of finite-type surfaces possibly with boundary, multicurve stabilizers, and outer automorphism groups of torsion-free one-ended hyperbolic groups have property QT.
+We also show that Sela’s central extension description of the latter has a bounded Euler class.

-In addition, by considering a central extension of groups $1\to Z\to E\to G\to 1$, we prove that $E$ has property (PH) (resp.
-(QT)) if and only if $G$ has property (PH) (resp.
-(QT)) and the Euler class of the extension is bounded.
-We also derive similar results for amalgamated direct products and graph products.
-As corollaries, we characterize when 3-manifold groups have property (PH) and obtain more interesting examples with property (QT) including the central extension of residually finite hyperbolic groups, the mapping class group of any finite-type surface and the outer automorphism group of torsion-free one-ended hyperbolic groups.
+In addition, we introduce property PH, which is a weaker analogue of property QT related to locally uniform exponential growth of groups, and derive the same stability results under central extensions.
+We provide several examples with or without property PH.
+In particular, the fundamental group of a compact orientable $3$-manifold $M$ has property PH whenever no summand in the sphere-disk decomposition of $M$ supports Nil geometry.